ydong6/assignment-3/README.md

 ## Task Group 5

-This one is actually really hard for a somewhat strange reason and does not count.
+This one is actually really hard for a somewhat strange reason and **does not count**.
 But, see if you can do it - I actually tried it for quite some time before getting it correct.
 Return to our microsatellite repeat:

 ```
 ACGRRGCGAGCGAGSGAGCGCTATATATATATGCRGCTSGCTGTG